1-Platform/op-components/packages/opc-menu-drawer/README.md

 ## Details

 The drawer component accepts links grouped into categories for users to navigate easily.
 Links can be set via the `links` attribute.
 When the links are more than 5 for a group, the rest of them will be hidden in a collapsable box.
 It can be revealed by clicking on the show more button for that category.
-Links also accept an `isSearchable` which enables a search component to easily find when links are long

 The default slot gets passed to the drawer body.
 It will be shown after the links section if links are provided.